The Marshall-Brennan Constitutional Literacy Project

 And it gives UNM Law School students hands-on experience teaching constitutional law and specific applications of the law to high school students.

-Since the UNM chapter was founded in 2011, dozens of law students have provided constitutional literacy training to hundreds of high school students attending school at Atrisco Heritage Academy, South Valley Academy, Valley, Highland, West Mesa, Amy Biehl, Native American Community Academy (NACA), Walatowa Charter School (in Jemez Pueblo), Mark Armijo, ACE, DATA, and La Siembra.
+Since the UNM chapter was founded in 2011, dozens of law students have provided constitutional literacy training to hundreds of high school students attending school at Atrisco Heritage Academy, South Valley Academy, Valley, Highland, West Mesa, Amy Biehl, Native American Community Academy (NACA), Walatowa Charter School (in Jemez Pueblo), Mark Armijo, ACE, DATA, La Siembra, Belen, and Bernalillo.

 Why It Matters

 - The Marshall-Brennan program works toward changing New Mexico’s last-place ranking in educational outcomes for young people.